Alex-Mak-MCW/Deposit_Subcriptions_Predictions_Project/README.md

 This is a graduate course-level research project completed by Emily Au, Alex Mak, and Zheng En Than in MATH 509 (Data Structures and Platforms) at the University of Alberta.
 This project strives to predict whether bank clients will subscribe to term deposit subscriptions through tree-based machine-learning classifier models (Decision Tree, Random Forest, and XGBoost).

 ## 1. Project Task
-* Utilize tree-based machine-learning models to predict whether a client will subscribe to a term deposit through direct marketing campaigns.
+* We utilize tree-based machine-learning models to predict whether a client will subscribe to a term deposit through direct marketing campaigns.

 ## 2. Project Objective
-1. The significant factors influencing a potential client's decision to subscribe to a term deposit
+1. Identifying the significant factors influencing a potential client's decision to subscribe to a term deposit
-2. The predictive accuracy of our classifier models in forecasting subscription outcomes
+2. Determine the predictive accuracy of our classifier models in forecasting subscription outcomes
-3. The predictive performance impact of utilizing bagging and boosting techniques on tree-based machine-learning models
+3. Observe the predictive performance impact of utilizing bagging and boosting techniques on tree-based machine-learning models

 ## 3. Project Structure